NoroffFEU/fed2-js2-ca-Martinekong/README.md

 ## Acknowledgments

-Special thanks to:
+Huge thanks to:

-- Noroff for the project brief and resources.
+- Noroff for providing the project guidelines and Social API
-- Teachers for valuable feedback and discussions.
+- Teachers for valuable feedback and support.
-- Freepik for the images
+- Unsplash for the royalty-free hero image
-- SVG repo for all icons
+- Vite and GitHub Pages for streamlining the development and deployment process